spenmcgee/radio-temperature/README.md

 Test: `python decode_stdin.py 2048000 10 4096 < temp_recording_23.8` # should output a temperature of 23.8

-Only requires a few numpy functions, namely decimate and convolve.
+Only requires a few numpy functions, namely `decimate` and `convolve`.

 I did this project for fun and to learn a bit how signal processing works.
 I don't really know what I'm talking about, but for those looking to learn, I can share a few details.